Beta Blockers For Anxiety: Supporting Mental Health And Managing Symptoms

 Who should avoid beta blockers?

 Some people may not benefit from taking beta blockers for anxiety.
 If you have a history of depression or asthma, discuss this factor with your doctor before taking them.
 In addition, make your doctor aware if you have low blood sugar or a slow heartbeat.
 Beta blockers may make these conditions worse and could be dangerous.
-A doctor may monitor your condition to ensure you don’t have dangerously low blood pressures.
+A doctor may monitor your condition to ensure you don’t have dangerously low blood pressure.

 Types of beta blockers